Parents and Families

 • The documentation required for a legal change of name is a court order or birth certificate demonstrating the student’s new name.

-• For a legal change of gender, the student must provide a birth certificate indicating the student’s gender, or a valid passport indicating the student’s gender.
+• For a legal change of gender, the student must provide a birth certificate indicating the student’s legal gender, or a valid passport indicating the student’s legal gender.

 In all cases, in order to ensure that records accurately reflect circumstances in effect at the time each record was made, that records can be cross-referenced, and in order to maintain the confidentiality of the student’s transgender status to the extent possible, the former name and/or gender will be maintained in archived data in the DOE’S central database.